vicw0ng-hk/fake-real-news/README.md

 app.
 You shall gain the right to copy the text before you submit it to the web app.
-3. This web app shall not be used by any political party and/or any entity, partially or entirely, funded and/or controlled by a political party in any jurisdiction.
+3. This web app shall not be used by any political organization and/or any entity, partially or entirely, directly or indirectly, funded and/or controlled by a political organization in any jurisdiction.
 4. In case of any discrepency with any other license, terms or conditions associated with this web app and/or its repository, this agreement shall prevail.